aaronparker/evergreen/docs/help/en-US/Get-EvergreenLibrary.md

 ## SYNOPSIS

-Returns details about an Evergreen library.
+Returns details about an Evergreen library including details about the applications configured in the library and the downloaded application binaries and versions.

 ## SYNTAX